mesosphere/dcos-commons/frameworks/kafka/docs/configure.md

 * encryption and decryption of messages sent over the socket

-It is possible to use Kafka CLI utility to test the performance impact of TLS by comparing output of following commands:
+It is possible to use the Kafka CLI utility to test the performance impact of TLS by comparing the output of following commands:

 ```
 export KAFKA_TOPIC_NAME=tls-test